chunill/test/README.md

 # log4-N273

-This is my life my creation
+This is my life and my creation